Scribner | 2017

 It’s not often that I go into a book without a clear idea of what I’m about to read.
 I can be pretty particular in my reading criteria, so I’m not necessarily good at the whole “oh, just surprise me!” thing.
 My personal levels of neurosis start to kick in when I hear words like go with the flow or spontaneity.

 This novel starts immediately.
 No dicking around.
 I was pretty hopeful that meant I was buckling in for a cozy little thriller with a side of dark sass.

 Bookseller Lydia is closing up shop at the Bright Ideas Bookstore.
 She goes to look for regular “BookFrog” Joseph Molina, who hasn’t left the store yet.
 She finds him hanging.
 Suicide.
 She can’t figure out why Joseph would choose to commit suicide in her shop.
 But even more curious is why he died with a picture from her 10th birthday party in his pocket.
 The mystery becomes too much to ignore when she inherits Joseph’s belongings and finds coded messages directed to her inside his books.

 Lydia’s attempt to unravel the mystery of just what was going on with Joseph leading up to his death, and what the hell she has to do with it, forces her to reexamine a tragedy from her childhood – a household massacre that only she survived.

 Marketed as a “twisted mystery” and a “page-turner” with “compelling characters,: I can’t honestly say it’s really any of those things.

-It felt a little bit typical in formula – a girl who survived a dark past, her boring boyfriend, her cool friend, a present-day mystery that requires her to examine her personal cold case to solve it the present-day mystery.
+The plot formula felt a little bit typical – a girl who survived a dark past, her boring boyfriend, her cool friend, and a present-day mystery that requires her to examine her personal cold case to solve the present-day mystery.

 I guess something like this just hasn’t been set around the general vicinity of a bookstore before?

 The problem was, it was slow, favouring a more contemporary pace to that of a thriller, which kind of sucked the life out of the mystery elements for me.
 I forgot to be intrigued.
 I wasn’t held in suspense.
 I felt pretty bored though.